jdmonin/JSettlers2/Readme.md

 information and game stats (details below).
 A client java app to create user accounts is also provided.

-JSettlers-WebApp is an open-source project licensed under (TBD).
+JSettlers-WebApp is an open-source project licensed under Apache 2.0.
 The project is hosted at https://github.com/jdmonin/jsettlers-webapp/ and at http://nand.net/jsettlers/devel/ .
 Questions, bugs, patches, and pull requests can be posted at the github page.
 The server's